Designs, permutations, and transitive groups: Abstract

 \section{Abstract}

-A notion of $t$-designs in the symmetric group on $n$ letters was introduced by Godsil in 1988.
-In particular $t$-transitive sets of permutations form a $t$-design.
+A notion of $t$-designs in the symmetric group on $n$ letters, called permutation designs in this paper, was introduced by Godsil in 1988.
+In particular $t$-transitive sets of permutations form a $t$-design in that sense.
 We derive special lower bounds for $t=1$ and $t=2$ by a power moment method.
 For general $n,t$ we give a a lower bound on the size of such $t$-designs of $n(n-1)\dots (n-t+1),$ which is best possible when sharply $t$-transitive sets of permutations exist.
 This shows, in particular, that tight $2$-designs do not exist.